symbol-mind/symbol-mind-promo/README.md

 Formalizations may involve **fact analysis and synthesis**, **task planning and optimization**, or **theory verifying and proving**.

-Symbol-mind intention is to serve as a **truth validation medium** assisting in identifying the right facts for solving the right tasks.
+The main intention is to serve as a **truth validation medium** assisting in identifying the right facts for solving the right tasks.

 ```
 // WORK IN PROGRESS //